Matt4970/Math-and-Science/Chem 103/Fundamental Definitions in Chemistry.md

 A **gas** contains particles with a very high kinetic energy more than liquid.
 There are very weak intermolecular forces so if not contained it will spread indefinitely if left unconfined.
 Gases do not have a fixed volume and will conform to the shape of the container it is placed in.

 A **plasma** contains particles with very high kinetic energy.
 It behaves very much as a gas does in that it fills the entire container and does not have a fixed volume.
 It is composed of a mixture of neutral atoms, electrons, and ions, although it has a **net charge of zero**. **Plasma** is significantly affected by electrical and magnetic fields and although it is not commonly encountered on Earth it is believed to be the most common form of matter in the universe.

+The **Bose-Einstein Condensate (BEC)** was formed when a rubidium sample was cooled to a temperature close to -273 degrees Celsius (absolute zero).
+The kinetic energy in the particles was so low that the atoms began "clumping" together to form something like a "superatom".
+The BEC exhibits interesting properties such as **superfluidity** which is when the viscosity is zero so there is no resistance to flow and no kinetic energy lost when it moves.

+**Temperature is how a substance changes in between the states of matter.**

+## Energy
+**Potential energy** is the energy due to the position of the object relative to other objects.

+**Kinetic energy** is the energy due to the motion of the object.